Willem A. VanGemeren

+Willem A. VanGemeren (born 7 April 1943) is Professor Emeritus of Old Testament and Semitic Languages at Trinity Evangelical Divinity School in Deerfield, Illinois, where he was the doctoral program director for ten years.
+Since 2016, he has been Distinguished Professor of Old Testament Theology at Chongshin University and Seminary in Seoul, Korea.
+He has been involved in education since 1974 and has taught and preached in a number of countries.

-Willem A. VanGemeren (born 7 April 1943) is Professor Emeritus of Old Testament and Semitic Languages at Trinity Evangelical Divinity School.
-He is the author of a number of books, including Interpreting the Prophetic Word (Zondervan) and a commentary on Psalms in the Expositor's Bible Commentary series (Zondervan).
-He was a senior editor of the five-volume work The New International Dictionary of Old Testament Theology and Exegesis in which ten essays have been compiled to thoroughly explain proper hermeneutics and Biblical interpretation.
+VanGemeren is the author of several publications, including Interpreting the Prophetic Word and a commentary on Psalms in the Expositor's Bible Commentary series.
+He was a senior editor of the five-volume work The New International Dictionary of Old Testament Theology and Exegesis in which ten essays were compiled to explain hermeneutics and Biblical interpretation.
 He is a member of the Society of Biblical Literature, the Evangelical Theological Society, and the Institute for Biblical Research.

 Life and education

 VanGemeren was born to Jacobus Johannes Van Gemeren and Sarah Cornelia Langeveld in Boskoop, Netherlands, during World War II, and moved to the United States in 1962.

 VanGemeren studied at Moody Bible Institute in Chicago and earned a BA from University of Illinois.
 He finished a BD in theology at Westminster Theological Seminary and studied as a graduate student in Hebrew University in Jerusalem.
 He earned MA and PhD degrees in the field of Old Testament at the University of Wisconsin.
 VanGemeren taught at Geneva College and Reformed Theological Seminary for eighteen years, and taught at Trinity Evangelical Divinity School.